Banging Toolbox

 Its 1.0 HP (2 HP peak) motor packs enough power for even demanding jobs, but spins at only 1680 RPM.

 This results in an efficient system that emits only 60 dB of noise.
-There is also much less wear-and-tear on the entire mechanism resulting in longer tool life.
+Additionally, there is much less wear and tear on the entire mechanism resulting in longer tool life.

-The 8010A features an oil-free dual-piston pump system designed for maximum performance and durability.
+The 8010A attributes an oil-free dual-piston pump system designed for maximum performance and durability.

-California Air Tools claims that the compressor has a life cycle of more than 3000 hours, which is much longer than that of other air compressors.
+California Air Tools claims that the compressor lasts a life cycle of more than 3000 hours, which is much longer than that of other air compressors.

-The 8010A also has a huge 8.0-gallon tank, which makes it an excellent choice for extended usage.
+The 8010A employs a huge 8.0-gallon tank, which makes it an excellent choice for extended usage.

 Choosing the best trim air compressor